JonathanLaneMcDonald/smhkdf/README.md

 or alternatively

 	python smhkdf.py --memo random_string_you_can_email_to_yourself_or_something --modulus 1000 --matches 1000

+or, using a preset,

+	python smhkdf.py --memo domain_name.com --preset hard

+or, optionally print to cli (default is copy to clipboard),

+	python smhkdf.py --memo domain_name.com --preset hard --print_to_cli

+_Note: The clipboard is weird in Linux, but works properly on Mac and Windows.
+So to (myself and) my Linux friends, maybe use the --print_to_cli option :/_

 and you'll be prompted for a secret that'll be used to create a key you can use